Corporate Profile

 Advocates' Quarterly, Volume 27(1), April, 2003;

-- calculating the impact of sexual assault on earning capacity using Statistics Canada's General
+- calculating the impact of sexual assault on earning capacity using three cycles of Statistics Canada's General

 - participation in the Alberta Law Reform